Empress Myeongseong: Start of imperial Japanese influence

-Whilst a majority of the royal Korean court favored absolute isolationism, Japan had demonstrated its willingness and capacity to use force.
-The deposed Daewongun took the opportunity to blame the Min clan for their weakness in contrast to his own previous isolationist, anti-foreign policies.
+Whilst a majority of the Korean royal court favored absolute isolationism, Japan had demonstrated its willingness and capacity to use force.
+The ousted Daewongun took the opportunity to blame the Min clan for their weakness in contrast to his own previous isolationist, anti-foreign policies.
 After numerous meetings, the Ganghwa Treaty was signed on 26 February 1876, thus opening Korea to Japan and the world.
 The treaty was modeled after treaties imposed on Japan by the United States.
 Various ports were forced to open to Japanese trade, and Japanese now had rights to buy land in designated areas.
 The treaty permitted the immediate opening of Busan (1876) and later other major ports, Wonsan (1880) and Incheon (1883) to Japanese merchants.
 For the first few years, Japan enjoyed a near total monopoly of trade.
 Japanese cotton goods were imported to Korea, which was unindustrialised and still dominantly dependent on limited modes of agricultural production.
 Rice and cereals became the main export to Japan, whose merchants came to inhabit the major ports.
 By 1894 Busan gave every appearance, according to doctor-missionary Isabella Bird, of being a town in Japan.
-She reports the fact that the customs were levied by the Chinese Imperial Maritime Customs officers on behalf of the Korean Crown.
+She also reported the fact that the customs were levied by the Chinese Imperial Maritime Customs officers on behalf of the Korean crown.
 At least one of these officers was English.

 Social revolution

 Reorganisation of Joseon government

-In 1880, a mission headed by Kim Gi-su (Kim Hong-Jip) was commissioned by Gojong and the Min clan to study Japanese westernisation and its intentions for Korea.
+In 1880, a mission headed by Kim Gi-su (Kim Hong-jip) was commissioned by Gojong and the queen to study Japanese westernisation and its intentions for Korea.
 The immediate diplomatic objective was to persuade the Japanese that there was no need to open a Legation in Seoul and that the port of Incheon should not be opened.
 It arrived on 11 August 1880.